Omnifinity/Unity-SteamVR-API/README.md

 # Note
-2023-07-07
+2023-10-13

-This repository is soon being deprecated in favour of a new implementation and repository.
+This repository is deprecated in favour of a new implementation and repository.
 The new repo is in an alpha-state but it can be used for testing.
 The new repository is based on simple installation via the Unity Package Manager.

 https://github.com/Omnifinity/Unity-Omnideck-API